 Travelling in Turkey is straightforward for women, provided you follow some simple guidelines.

-- Outside tourist areas, the very cheapest hotels, as well as often being fleapits, are generally not suitable for lone women.
-Stick with the upper-end of the budget category or family-oriented midrange hotels.
+Outside tourist areas, the cheapest hotels, as well as often being fleapits, are generally not suitable for lone women.
+Stick with family-oriented midrange hotels.

 Tailor your behaviour and your clothing to your surrounds.
 Look at what local women are wearing.
-On the streets of Beyoğlu in İstanbul and in the resort towns of the Mediterranean coast you'll see skimpy tops, tight jeans, shorts and short skirts.
-In more rural areas of western Turkey and as you head east, clothing becomes more conservative.
+On the streets of Beyoğlu in İstanbul you'll see skimpy tops and tight jeans, but cleavage and short skirts without leggings are a no-no everywhere except nightclubs in İstanbul and heavily touristed destinations along the coast.

-Although rare, there have been cases of male passengers or conductors on long-distance night buses harassing female travellers.
-If this happens to you complain loudly, making sure that others on the bus hear.
-Repeat your complaint on arrival at your destination; you have a right to be treated with respect.
+On the bus, lone women are often assigned seats at the front near the driver.
+There have been cases of male passengers or conductors on night buses harassing female travellers.
+If this happens to you, complain loudly, making sure that others on the bus hear, and repeat your complaint on arrival at your destination; you have a right to be treated with respect.

 Outside professional fields such as academia and the corporate sector, bagging a job in Turkey is tough.
 Most people teach English or nanny.